MillionConcepts/pretty-plot/README.md

 - Any time something is not working as expected, a good first step is to check if the pretty-plot conda environment is active.

 - Normally you can run pretty plot from any location, but during initial setup and updates the `pip install .` command must be run from within the pretty-plot directory.
     - If you are getting errors, try running the `ls` command.
 If pplot.py is listed in the output, then you are in the right directory.
-If you don't see that file, navigate to the correct directory with `cd`.
+If you don't see that file, navigate to the correct directory with `cd` and try the pip install again.

 - Sometimes a fresh conda environment will solve the problem.
-First navigate to your pretty-plot directory with `cd`, then the steps to remove and recreate the pretty-plot environment are:
+First navigate to your pretty-plot directory with `cd`.
+After that, the steps to remove and recreate the pretty-plot environment are:

     `conda activate`